 Does that mean that BUMC IT is snooping around in my files?
 No. The aforementioned reports only list general file-system information about the file such as its name, size, creation date, etc. We do not “snoop” into the contents of any files on the Y-drive.

-I’ve looked through my files on the Y-drive and found some that you list above.
+I’ve looked through my files on the Y-drive and found some of a personal nature as listed above.
 I want to keep these files.
 What are my alternatives?

 Citing the examples above: